 A student who wishes to be considered for admission to an ATS - Type B program must follow the steps outlined above for the AIS degree.
-The proposed ATS - Type B degree program must be approved by the College's Academic Policies and Curriculum Committee.
+The proposed ATS - Type B degree program must be approved by the APCC.

 Business Technologies Division